hyperledger/fabric/docs/source/peers/peers.md

 ### Multiple Chaincodes

-A chaincode is instantiated on a single channel.
+A chaincode is deployed on a single channel.
 Each channel (and ledger) can have multiple chaincodes that interact with it.

 ![Peer4](./peers.diagram.4.png)